zoka/webREPLdemo/README.md

 Point your browser to `localhost:8080`.

 If you want to do equivalnet
-of `lein repl` using ringMon nREPL then do
+of `lein repl` but using ringMon nREPL then do

 ```bash
 lein run -m ringmon.server "{:local-repl true :local-port 0}"
 ```
 This will start a separate Jetty instance on autoselected server port just to serve the nREPL page.
-Your default browser start automatically and load the monitoring page.
+Your default browser will automatically start and load the monitoring page.
 If `:local-port` is non-zero value then there will be no port autoselection.
 Default value is `8081`.

 Since both browser and application run locally, the page refresh rate will be adjusted accordingly.
 At this point noirMon is not runnning yet.